declension/squeeze-alexa/docs/HOWTO.md

 Choose your networking
 ----------------------

-:new: There are now two ways squeeze-alexa can work: SSL tunnel mode, or MQTT mode.
+:new: There are now two alternative ways squeeze-alexa can work:
+SSL tunnel mode, or MQTT mode.
 These are referred to as _transports_.

 ### SSL Tunnel